AshishDS-09/Pizza_Sales_Analysis/README.md

 ## 🧠 Insights & Recommendations

-- ⏰ Evening hours (6 PM – 9 PM) are the busiest time for orders
+- ⏰ Afternoon & Evening hours (11 AM – 8 PM) are the busiest time for orders
 - 🍕 Classic pizzas are the most popular category
 - 💰 A few pizzas contribute the majority of total revenue
 - 📅 Average daily pizza sales remain consistent, with weekend peaks